Corporate Secretary in Malaysia

 By overseeing its constitution, the Corporate Secretary ensures that its operations and policies align with its governing document.
 This includes advising on amendments and helping to interpret its provisions, thereby guiding the strategic direction and integrity of the company’s governance structure.

-What are the Roles and Responsibilities of a Corporate Secretary in Malaysia?
+What Are the Roles and Responsibilities of a Corporate Secretary in Malaysia?

 In essence, corporate secretaries act as facilitators of good corporate governance and legal compliance.
 Their comprehensive duties contribute to a company’s smooth operation, mitigate potential legal risks, and provide a solid foundation for its success.